 Milestones in scientific discovery are often anticipated by technological breakthroughs.
-Inventions such as the microscope, the telescope, and X-ray diffraction, have enabled us to probe further and deeper into the fabric of our world.
+Inventions such as the telescope, the microscope, and X-ray diffraction, have enabled us to probe further and deeper into the macrocosm and microcosm.
 In the streets lab, we’re interested in applying lessons from mathematics, physics, and engineering, to invent tools that help us dissect and quantify complex biological systems.
 Our goal is to uncover laws that govern the interactions of molecules inside the cell and the interactions between cells in a tissue or organism, by making precision measurements on single cells.
 In pursuit of this goal, we exploit three core technologies in the lab; microfluidics, microscopy, and genomics (and whatever else we can find in the salvage bin downstairs).

 We use microfluidic devices that take advantage of integrated elastomeric valves.
 The microfluidic valve is a three terminal component in which a control pressure on one terminal regulates the fluidic current through the other two terminals.
 In this way the microfluidic valve is the fluidic analog of the transistor in electronic circuits.
 Extending this analogy, we design and fabricate integrated microfluidic circuits for the execution of highly parallel chemical and biological processes.
 These systems provide precise liquid handling, deft manipulation of single cells, and high-throughput experimentation.
 Unfortunately we still haven’t been able to fit our whole lab on a chip yet.
 See our Biomicrofluidics review and our Current Opinion in Biotechnology for more information about microfluidics.